Rovo connector types

 How end users authenticate with external apps

 Smart Link connectors are our default connector type.
 They index only the links a user has seen in Atlassian surfaces that load as Smart Links.
-Only basic metadata is indexed (name, link, author, date), and they provide limited quality for search and chat.
+They provide limited quality for search and chat.

 Quota